cashubtc/awesome-cashu/README.md

 - [classu](https://github.com/inscrib3/classu.cash) is an educational platform fully dedicated to Cashu. [site](https://classu.cash)
 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
 - [deez-cashus](https://github.com/ngmisl/deez-cashus) is a production-ready demonstration of HTTP 402 (Payment Required) using Cashu for privacy-preserving Bitcoin-backed micropayments.
+- [EchoCash](https://github.com/Harshdev098/EchoCash) is a P2P communication and payment platform using WebRTC and WebSockets for decentralized value transfer via Fedimint and Cashu.
 - [Hashpool](https://github.com/vnprc/hashpool) is an accountless mining pool that uses ecash to represent mining shares.
 - [Hide a message in an emoji](https://github.com/paulgb/emoji-encoder) is a [site](https://emoji.paulbutler.org) that allows you to hide ecash in an emoji.
 - [Layer3 Press](https://layer3.press/welcome) is an unstoppable publishing service that allows people to easily receive Bitcoin, Lightning and Cashu subscription payments with a built-in Coinos wallet.